-As awful as most video game movies are, some did achieve respectable success.
+As awful as most video game movies are, some did achieve respectable box office success.
 A notable example is 2019’s Detective Pikachu.

 Others pleased long-time fans of the games but bored general viewers to tears; or vice versa.
-Optimistically speaking, this suggests that such film adaptations could have worked had the producers found the correct balance between fan service and popular appeal.
-Another way of putting it would be that those producers failed to understand the two markets these movies target.
+Optimistically speaking, this suggests that such film adaptations could have worked had the producers achieved the correct balance between fan service and popular appeal.
+Or did not misunderstand the two distinctively different markets these movies target.

-The short of it is, as skeptical as most audiences are toward such movies today, I feel there is still potential in such adaptations.
-Here are five video game movie adaptations that I believe would work if produced by the right studio.
+The short of it is, as skeptical as most audiences are toward such movies, I believe potential still exists.
+With box office success possible for the following five video game movie adaptations if produced by the right studio.

 1. The Legend of Zelda

-In spite of these, and more than 30 years after the first Zelda adventure, no official Zelda film adaptation exists.
+In spite of these, and more than 30 years after the first Zelda adventure, no official Zelda video game movie exists.
 There’s none in the works too.
 Baffling as this is, some fans believe it’s due to Nintendo being highly resistant to film adaptations of her best titles.
 This is no thanks to the box office flop and embarrassment that was 1993’s Super Mario Bros.

-In addition to this, there is also the beloved soundtrack—considered standard repertoire for game music concerts worldwide.
+In addition to which, there is also the beloved soundtrack—considered standard repertoire for game music concerts worldwide.

 In my opinion, what’s missing from the whole mix is the right person to assemble the best of Zelda into a movie with universal appeal.
-Such a person not only needs to love the Zelda titles, but he or she must also appreciate the delicate balance of adventure, love, and faith behind Link’s many adventures too.
+Such a person not only needs to love the Zelda titles, he or she must also appreciate the delicate balance of adventure, love, and faith behind Link’s many adventures.

 Another best-selling Nintendo franchise, rumors about a Metroid film adaptation have been flying about for well over 10 years.
-Like the case with The Legend of Zelda, none has amounted to anything too.
-This is especially tragic given that there are few other franchises arguably more suitable for film adaptations than the adventures of galactic bounty hunter Samus Aran.
+Like the case with The Legend of Zelda, though, none has amounted to anything.
+This is tragic given that there are arguably few other game franchises more suitable for cinematic adaptation than the adventures of galactic bounty hunter Samus Aran.

 Think about it.
 Metroid is most widely remembered as a galactic adventure in which an armor-wearing female bounty hunter braves hostile environments to confront deadly alien lifeforms.
-Lifeforms that are parasitic.
+Lifeforms that are parasitic too.
 Does that not remind you of a certain horror classic from 1979?
 One directed by Ridley Scott?

 Of note: a key villain in Metroid is named Ridley.

-What I’m saying is that the premise of the Metroid titles is long familiar to global audiences.
+What I’m saying is, the premise of the Metroid titles is long familiar to global audiences.
 This immediately removes one of the key challenges of video game movies; that being the need to find the common ground between stories to be played and stories to be watched.